Our List of the Best Cities to Visit in South America

 Cusco, Peru

-As one of the best cities to visit in South America and one of the most cultural, Cusco is one of my personal favourites.
+As one of the best cities to visit in South America and one of the most cultural, Cusco is one of my personal favorites.

 Cusco was the capital of the Incan empire for three centuries until the Spanish Conquest, making it a hot pot of local, mystical Andean culture as well as its colonial history.